conorgilmer/electionanalysis/ireland/README.md

 + update polls consistently
 + add 2016 section polls estimates and results
 + add poll of polls pie/bar
-+ add exit polls RTE and Irish Times
++ add exit polls RTE and Irish Times compare with poll of polls and of actual final result -pie and bar